aleksandr-kotlyar/gitlab-allure-history/README.md

 # gitlab-allure-history
 Example project using GitLab CI/CD for Allure report with history on GitLab Pages.
+Project mirror on [GitLab](https://gitlab.com/aleksandr-kotlyar/gitlab-allure-history).

 You can see [Allure Report](https://aleksandr-kotlyar.gitlab.io/gitlab-allure-history/) on GitLab Pages.